lucasmancan/movie-socket-api/README.md

  - Run 'mvn test'
  - open your windows terminal and type 'telnet localhost 8085'
  - Now that the connection is open, input the size of title and then type the title  you want.
 (You should respect the text protocol present in details section)
- - The program should now give you a list of related titles and close your connection.

 ### Technologies Used